Watch Video

 📝 Write down one toddler-inspired shift you could try in this situation.

-Now view the same situation through a teenager lens — someone who wants to be heard, validated, and respected, even when they’re resisting.
+Now view the same situation through they eyes of a teenager.
+This is someone who wants to be heard, validated, and respected – even when they’re resisting (and maybe wrong!).

 Ask yourself:

-• Have I validated their emotions, or skipped straight to logic?
+• Have I validated their emotions, or simply skipped straight to logic?

 • Have I made space for them to express themselves?